 You are not covered if the claim relates to a time when you were under the influence of alcohol or drugs.

 You are Insured for:

 Civil liability arising from an error while performing your professional services and the legal costs and expenses of defending claims against you.
 Importantly, this includes the costs of representing you at a legal or quasi legal process into whether any professional code of conduct has been breached, as well as complaints against you by a registration board and coronial enquiries etc. Any costs or damages awarded against you in any medical malpractice / negligence claims will be met under the policy, together with any other defence costs, irrespective of whether the claim against you is successful.

 You are covered for:

-$1,000,000 per policy period (per year) You do not pay any excess on a claim, the College of Nurses will pay the excess for you.
+$1,000,000 per policy period (per year) for civil liability and $100,000 per policy period for Nursing Council or HDC complaints.
+You do not pay any excess on a claim, the College of Nurses will pay the excess for you.
 You are covered 24 hrs a day, during work hrs as well as outside of work hrs anywhere within New Zealand.
 You are covered whether you are working in your regular job or assisting at a roadside accident.